-The 2019 Research Award round is open from 9 January 2019 and closes at 1pm on 1 May.
+The 2019 Research Award round closed on 1 May.

 The CMHP-PRUK Research Award is a great opportunity for pharmacy professionals to undertake practice research for the benefit of patients with mental illness.

 Pharmacy Research UK (PRUK) and the College of Mental Health Pharmacy (CMHP) are working together to offer full or associate members of the CMHP the opportunity to receive a Research Award for projects which aim to benefit patients with mental illness, and which contribute to enhancing the quality of care with psychiatric medicines through improving pharmaceutical services or ensuring safe and effective use of medicines.

 The CMHP and PRUK specifically wish to support projects in the following areas:

 - Cross sector communication and interface working,

 - Medicines safety/optimisation for those with mental illness by community, general practice or general hospital pharmacy teams,

 - Relapse prevention and keeping well (including maintaining adherence),